Building Your Poncho Lean To Tents

 - Attach a four-inch stick to each rope at around a 1/ 4″ to 3/ 4″ from the grommet.
 These sticks keep rain from running down the ropes into your tent.

 - Place a four-inch stick on each rope at about a 1/4″ to 3/4 inches

 - Tie the ropes to the trees using a round turn and two half hitches with quick release knot at around the height of your waist.

 - Spread the poncho out into the wind and then anchor the poncho to the ground.
 You do this by placing three sharp sticks right through the grommets straight into the ground.

 - Center Support- this is needed if you’re going to be using your lean to shelters for multiple nights or when harsh weather conditions are expected.
 To make the support stretch a rope between two upright sticks or trees which line up with poncho center.

 - Fasten more rope to your poncho hood; pull the rope upward so that the rope lifts the poncho center, and tie the rope firmly to the rope that you have stretched between the two uprights.

-- Cold Weather- To minimize body heat loss place insulation on the ground of your lean to tents.
+- Cold Weather- To minimize body heat loss place insulation on the ground of the tent.
 Leaf and pine needles work great for insulation.